 You may wonder how to stop battery drain and prolong your battery health and lifespan.
 Should you use a special charger or adapter for the best battery performance?
 Do particular battery charge cycles impact your cell phone battery capacity?
 How often should you do a full charge for new phones with new batteries to maximize your battery power and life expectancy?

 Luckily, these are questions with answers.
-You can do many things to get the most out of your smartphone battery.
+There are many things you can do to get the most out of your smartphone battery.

 How Do Phone Batteries Work?